mikeakohn/w65c832/README.md

     mvn {src bits [23:16]}, {dst bits [23:16]}

 When the instruction finishes, {dst bits [23:16]} moves into dbr.

+    mvn causes X/Y to increment on every byte copied. mvp causes X/Y to decrement on every byte copied.

 In 32 bit mode the mvn and mvp instructions don't have operands and Index X (src) and Index Y (dst) are simply used to point to addresses with out